kaleid-liner/OSH-2019-Labs/lab2/README.md

 ![warning_fd](assets/warning_fd.png)

 This is also consistent with bash.
-But I only throw a warning but bash just abort the command.
+But I only throw a warning while bash just aborts the command.
 Which is better?
 I don't know.

 ### Environment variables